-Education Support Partnership provides a free, confidential helpline for all teachers, lecturers and staff in England, Wales and Scotland.
+Education Support provides a free, confidential helpline for all teachers, lecturers and staff in England, Wales and Scotland.
 It’s available all day, every day, and the site has downloadable posters to share it with colleagues.

 Supporting staff wellbeing in further education